Home Gym

 Practical Steps to Set Up a Gym at Home

-Now that we are stuck at home due to the virus outbreak setting up a home gym is one of the safest choices to protect yourself.
-Here is a step-by-step plan for you to create a home gym in any space within a budget.
+Now that we are stuck at home due to the virus outbreak, setting up a home gym is one of the safest choices for protecting ourselves.
+Here is a step-by-step plan for creating a home gym in any space within a budget.

 Finding the Perfect Space

 Before you hit your sweating sessions, you need to figure out space.
-This will depend on what type of workouts you do.
-Yoga and stretching will need just a length of space, you set it up on a balcony or in front of the window, Pilates will need a lot more space, and if your workout includes all the bells and whistles, it would require a room of its own.
+It will depend on what type of workouts you do.
+Yoga and stretching need a short space; you can set them up on a balcony or in front of the window.
+Pilates will need a lot more space, and if your workout includes all the bells and whistles, it would require a room of its own.

-If you have a spare room, turning it into a gym room will be great.
-However, you do not necessarily need an entire room, fitting equipment in the corner of a wide space, and you got yourself a workout space, if you have a garage, it is a gym jackpot.
+If you have a spare room, turning it into a gym will be great.
+However, you do not necessarily need an entire room.
+Fit equipment in the corner of a wide space, and you have yourself a workout space.
+If you have a garage, it is a gym jackpot.

 Get the Essential Equipment

 You do not need all the bulky, expensive exercise equipment to maintain your workout routine.
-A lot of the home equipment is quite convenient to set up and does not cost a fortune.
+Many home equipment is quite convenient to set up and does not cost a fortune.
 Here is a list of affordable home gym equipment you can invest in.

-• Rubber Flooring: You can get rubber flooring in the form of tiles or mats; I would highly recommend this because it will save your floors from dents or scruffs.
-It stops slippage and provides more safety.
+- Rubber Flooring: You can get rubber flooring in the form of tiles or mats.
+I highly recommend this because it will save your floors from dents or scruffs.
+It also stops slippage and provides more safety.

-• Resistance Bands: Flexible, needs no space, and you will be surprised with how much exercise you can do.
-You can take it anywhere with you and perform full-body workouts anywhere.
+- Resistance Bands: Flexible, needs no space.
+You will be surprised with how much exercise you can do with them.
+You can take them anywhere with you and perform full-body workouts anywhere.

-• Foam Roller and Swiss Ball: Great addition to your home gym.
-You can relax your muscles by kneading them, and toning your body and posture, and the best thing is it does not eat up space.
+- Foam Roller and Swiss Ball: These are great additions to your home gym.
+You can relax your muscles by kneading them and toning your body and posture, and the best thing is that they do not eat up space.

 Design Your Space

-Designing your space is an excellent way for you to stay committed to your gym, if it looks nice and clean with everything in place, it will give you peace of mind when you have personalized it to your taste.
-More importantly, designing where you set the equipment and how much space you will allocate to each of them will help in organization, and will give space to move around it.
+Designing your space is an excellent way for you to stay committed to your gym.
+If it looks nice and clean with everything in place, it will give you peace of mind when you have personalized it to your taste.
+More importantly, designing where you set the equipment and how much space you will allocate to each of them will help in organization and give you space to move around it.

-Stock it up with towels, and put an icebox nearby for your energy drinks or water.
-It will be great if you fit a mirror, and place a Bluetooth speaker so that you can jam with your favourite songs while you sweat.
-Song boosts energy and provides several benefits when exercising.
+Stock it up with towels and put an icebox nearby for your energy drinks or water.
+It will be great if you fit a mirror and place a Bluetooth speaker so that you can jam with your favourite songs while you sweat.
+Songs boost energy and provide several benefits when exercising.

 Plan Out Storage